dbos-inc/dbos-demo-apps/e-commerce/README.md

 The dashboard provides logs and traces for all of your applications.
 For additional information about the dashboard, see the [Monitoring Dashboard tutorial](https://docs.dbos.dev/cloud-tutorials/monitoring-dashboard).

+## Using the DBOS Time Travel Debugger

+Provenance data is captured by DBOS during workflow execution.
+The DBOS debugger uses this provenance data to provide replays of past transactions.
+This novel feature allows production scenarios to be reproduced in the development environment.

+A number of steps are required.
+First, a workflow is selected for replay.
+Then, database data for that workflow is exported and brought to the development environment.
+Then, the application code is executed against a database proxy that provides snapshots of data as the workflow progresses.

+### Visual Studio Code Extension
+The following section is only a brief overview of the debugger extension.
+For a tutorial, see [Time Travel Debugging](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging).

+Provenance data is automatically captured by DBOS Cloud during workflow execution.
+Time travel currently only works for applications deployed to DBOS Cloud.
+* The debugger can be launched by clicking on the "Time Travel Debug" icon (which will be above the `@Workflow` and `@Transaction` decorators placed on DBOS methods).
+This will pull down workflow IDs from the cloud.
+* The debugger can also be launched by clicking on workflow IDs in the cloud dashboard.

+> Tips:
+> * The "DBOS Time Travel Debugger" extension must be installed.
+Sometimes restarting Visual Studio Code is necessary.
+> * Detailed information and instructions can be found in the [Time Travel Debugger](https://docs.dbos.dev/api-reference/time-travel-debugger) reference.
+> * Visual Studio Code should be open to the folder of the application you want to debug, not a child or parent folder.
+This allows the extension to find the application configuration and use the saved app credentials to access DBOS Cloud.
+> * If the extension reports an error, review the logs that can be seen under "View"->"Output"->"DBOS" and "DBOS Debug Proxy".
+> * The Debugger extension needs the database password to retrieve a snapshot of data for debugging.
+If the password needs to be changed, select "View"->"Command Palette..." and click "DBOS: Delete Stored Application Datbase Passwords" and try debugging again.
+> * Debugging sessions are often more interesting if a breakpoint is set prior to launch.
+(Otherwise execution will replay and the debugging session will quickly end.)

 ## Under the Covers

 > Note, this section assumes you have read at least the [DBOS Getting Started docs](https://docs.dbos.dev/category/getting-started).